Skip to main content

 Select a Saved connection.
 To rename and edit your connections, use Manage Saved Connections.

-• Drag a file to File connections.
+• Drag a file to the File connections Drag & Drop area.

 In the file browse window, enter a wildcard as part of the file path.